Migraine and headache:

 IMITREX INJECTION Contraindications:

-Do not give intravenously.
-History, symptoms, or signs of ischemic cardiac (eg, MI, angina pectoris, silent myocardial ischemia), cerebrovascular (eg, stroke, TIA), or peripheral vascular (eg, ischemic bowel disease) syndromes.
-Vasospastic coronary artery disease.
+Ischemic coronary artery disease (eg, angina pectoris, silent ischemia, history of MI).
+Coronary artery vasospasm (eg, Prinzmetal's variant angina).
+Wolff-Parkinson-White Syndrome or arrhythmias associated with other cardiac conduction pathway disorders.
 Uncontrolled hypertension.
-Basilar or hemiplegic migraine.
+History of stroke or transient ischemic attack (TIA).
+History of basilar or hemiplegic migraine.
+Peripheral vascular disease.
+Ischemic bowel disease.
 Severe hepatic impairment.
 Within 24 hours of ergot-type drugs (eg, methysergide, dihydroergotamine), or other 5-HT1 agonists.
 During or within 2 weeks after discontinuing MAO-A inhibitors (MAOI type A).

 IMITREX INJECTION Warnings/Precautions: